 In addition the said types of companies, the other two common types of business are partnership and joint ventures.

 A partnership is formed by a group of individuals.
-The partnership’s rights and obligations are based on the agreement entered into between the partners and the Partnership Act 1932.
-A partnership can have up to 20 partners.
+The partnership’s rights and obligations are based on the agreement entered into between the partners and the PA.
+All partnerships formed in Myanmar are of unlimited type.
 Registration of a partnership is not compulsory and the business ends when all partners agree to dissolve the partnership.

 Joint venture which is cooperated between foreign and Myanmar investors is one of the most common business types in Myanmar.
 When setting up a joint venture company, investors shall comply with the provisions of the MCL and MIL.
 Especially, local investors shall have at least 20% of ownership in business activities restricted by the notification of MIL.